twodogmeimei/my-reading/management/strategic-doing.md

 Their work together took four months, and resulted in the US Constitution.
 The key point is that the delegates realized that the work they were embarking upon was exceedingly complex and fraught with tension.
 In order to navigate the discussions ahead, they recognized before they started that they needed to decide what the ground rules should be.
 In any change effort, there are three kinds of people,
-Since “trust” is another of those words that can mean different things to different people, here's what we mean by trust – not so much a definition as a test for its existence: trust is established when words and actions align.
+Since "trust” is another of those words that can mean different things to different people, here's what we mean by trust – not so much a definition as a test for its existence: trust is established when words and actions align.
 At one end, there are pioneers, the people leading the charge and eager to change.
 This is usually a small group,
 Then there is a much larger group, which we can call the pragmatists.
 Pragmatists will go along with change as soon as they see that it's prudent to do so – they want to see that their time and/or reputation won't be wasted.
-“there's a third group – those that aren't interested in joining in.
-They say (and keep saying) things like, “That will never work,” “We've tried that before,” or “What we have is good enough.”
+"there's a third group – those that aren't interested in joining in.
+They say (and keep saying) things like, "That will never work,” "We've tried that before,” or "What we have is good enough.”
 We call this group the soreheads.
 Fortunately, their numbers are also few.
 ![The people in the network](./img/people-in-network.png?raw=true "The people in the network")
 I know there's one‐third that is ready to move, and if they come along, there's another third that will join in to join the first third.
 And I don't worry about the last third.
 There are often people who look like soreheads but turn out to be pragmatists – they're just a bit slower to join up.